kathyboilek/REACTsClickyGame/README.md

 3. Every time an image is clicked, the images rendered to the page shuffle themselves in a random order.
 4. Once the user's score is reset after an incorrect guess, the game restarts.

-Game is deployed to heroku.
-Here is the link [clicky-game] This project was bootstrapped with [Create React App].